bluestorm60/GamesStore/README.md

 ## Features

-- [x] Modularization
 - [x] Persistence
 - [x] Pagination
-- [x] Material Design
-- [x] Support for Tablets
+- [x] Support for iPad
 - [x] Rotation Support
-- [ ] Unit / UI Testing (Partial)
+- [ ] Unit / UI Testing

 ## Need to know

-- The app is offline first and I used `RemoteMediator` from `Paging` library with `Room` to help achieving SSOT (Single Source of Truth).
 - Used clean architecture with MVVM to achieve code separation, easy testing, maintainable code and more.
-Also MVVM have a huge support from Google and the community.
 - What I liked the most in the task is:
     + Multi screens support, because it's nice to see an app that works on almost any screen device. the offline first feature.

 ## What to improve if I have time
-- Missing for Unit test as i didnot have time but i will do it later.
+- Missing for Unit test as i did not have time but i will do it later.
 - There's issues related to largeTitles when navigate to details screens.
 - The app is almost ready for the store, only a few bugs to fix if I have more time.